Navrachana-University/22000418/README.md

 **Note: (You may need to adjust your OS privacy settings to allow local file execution.)**

 ### Acknowledgements
-Special Mentions: Professor Vaibhavi Patel, Department of Computer Science, SET, Navrachana University.
+Supervisor: Professor Vaibhavi Patel, Department of Computer Science, SET, Navrachana University.